The Birth of the Black Fly Challenge

 Non-stop rain, a flooded race course and more than a dozen competitors treated for hypothermia (in the middle of June) by Indian Lake EMS – the ‘98 Black Fly was not only wild it was, at 45 miles, the longest ever.
 The third running of the Black Fly Challenge transformed the race into legend and the popularity continues to grow.

 In 2009, the Team Ommegang blog declared that the Black Fly is “one of those races that you talk about all season.
 Summer, Winter, Fall, Spring, the BF gets brought up on more Ommegang rides than any other.”
 And it’s a safe bet that much of that talk is about adventures and misadventures out in ‘the Plains’ a.k.a., the Moose River Plains.

 The Moose River Plains Wild Forest, another unique Black Fly feature, was central to the idea of creating the race according to John.
 He calls it “the best mountain bike resource in New York State” and he credits Mike with doing “an awful lot of work those first few years.”
 Without ‘the Plains’ the Black Fly just wouldn’t be the same.
 It truly is an irreplaceable resource.

 The Moose River Plains and the Black Fly Challenge connect not only Inlet and Indian Lake but also thousands of visitors who travel to this special place and for this special race.
 Born at Drake’s Inn, raised in the Plains and creating new Adirondack adventures every year – that’s the Black Fly Challenge.
-At twenty years, it’s aging well.
+Approaching the quarter-century mark, it’s aging well.

 Drake’s Inn is located on Rt 28, 1.5 miles north of downtown Inlet.